Stroke support at Unisus Care

 A serious life-threatening medical condition, a stroke occurs when the blood supply to part of the brain is cut off.

 Strokes are a medical emergency and urgent treatment is essential.

 The sooner a person receives treatment for a stroke, the less damage is likely to happen.
 If you suspect that you or someone else is having a stroke, phone 999 immediately and ask for an ambulance.
 (NHS advice)

-As with other types of acquired brain injury, at Cygnet Care we help you create a home care plan to support stroke survivors and maintain family routines.
+As with other types of acquired brain injury, at Unisus we help you create a home care plan to support stroke survivors and maintain family routines.
 Your care plan is always adaptable for those times you need flexibility.

 Our professional stroke support carers work throughout the North East, helping your loved one with everyday tasks.
 Enabling as normal a life as possible, we help get your family member out of bed, bathed and dressed, and undertaking light housework duties around their home if required.
 We can prepare and cook meals, do laundry and ironing and many other tasks depending on their home care plan.

 Social integration and communications are key to recovery and rehabilitation.
 We support your loved one’s well-being with opportunities for social integration when they feel ready and in support of their needs.
 We constantly communicate and converse with them to help redevelop their vocal functions.
 Our full range of support services are available for inclusion in your home care plan.

 Call us on 0191 908 9384 to talk about home care support options for you and your well-loved family member recovering from a stroke.